technix/atrament-web-ui/README.md

 ## Customization

 ### Themes
-To add a theme to the application, create a json file in the `resources/themes` with the following structure:
+To add a theme to the application, create a JSON file in the `resources/themes` folder with the following structure:
 ```
 {
   "name": "custom",